Big Beach – Oneloa, Makena

 Like many beaches, Keawe Trees line the entrance.
 Wear shoes/slippahs when near the trees.

-There's often a line of clouds running over a portion of the beach.
-This could comes and goes, so be patient.
+There’s often a line of clouds running over a portion of the beach.
+This cloud comes and goes, so be patient.

 The diving isn’t great here due to very little fish life and reef.
 It’s mostly sand-bottom.